Signature moments to characterize laws of stochastic processes

-This is not too surprising from a stochastic analysis perspective since iterated integrals provide a natural basis for functions of paths (e.g.~stochastic Taylor or Wiener chaos type expansions).
-Finally, we note that signatures are classical in stochastic analysis, but applications in statistics are much more recent, e.g.~\cite{papavasiliou2011parameter} use it for SDE parameter estimation and it would be interesting to connect this with the methods developed in this paper.
+This is not too surprising from a stochastic analysis perspective since sequences of iterated integrals provide a natural basis for functions of paths.
+Signatures are classical in stochastic analysis, but applications in statistics are much more recent, e.g.~\citet{papavasiliou2011parameter} use it for SDE parameter estimation and it would be interesting to connect this with the methods developed in this paper.

-\item[Non-commutative algebra and change of basis] Our strongest results are given by first lifting the path to a high-dimensional space and subsequently computing inner products of signatures using a kernel trick.
-In a classification context, the same phenomen was emprically observed in~\cite{CNO18,OK16} where the Gauss-signature kernel generically outperforms the Euclidean-signature kernel.
-As discussed in Section~\ref{subsec:state to path features}, the reason for such an improvement is that more non-linearities are provided.
-On a more fundamental level, this leads to algebraic questions about ``choosing a basis'' of the tensor algebra which is better suited for the distribution of the data at hand.

-\item[(Semi)-parametric statistics] Often it is justified to restrict attention to a class of stochastic processes, e.g.~to (semi)martingales in finance.
-In such situations, it can be possible to derive bounds on the growth of the iterated integrals such that the unnormalized expected signature characterizes the law of $X$, see \cite{ChevyrevLyons16}.
-Even explicit formulas for the expected signature are known (as for Brownian motion in Example~\ref{ex:BM} or more generally L{\'e}vy processes~\cite{FrizShekhar17}) or can be described by a PDE~\cite{ni2012expected}.
-Our results --- a universal and characteristic feature map/kernel giving a computable metric for laws of stochastic processes --- then apply even without using the normalization $\Lambda$. \end{description}